 Yanez, a police officer in Falcon Heights, Minnesota, was charged with second-degree manslaughter after he fatally shot a 32-year-old black motorist, Philando Castile, in 2016.
 Yanez, who is Latino, was acquitted in June 2017.
 He has left the police department.

-Delke, a white police officer in Nashville, Tennessee, was charged in September with criminal homicide in the death of 25-year-old Daniel Hambrick after surveillance footage appeared to show him chasing the black man and opening fire as he fled from the officer in July.
+Delke, a white police officer in Nashville, Tennessee, was charged with criminal homicide in the death of 25-year-old Daniel Hambrick after surveillance footage appeared to show him chasing the black man and opening fire as he fled from the officer in July.
 Delke claims Hambrick pointed a gun at him, but prosecutors question that claim.
+A grand jury indicted Delke in January on a charge of first-degree murder.

-For the AP's complete coverage of the Jason Van Dyke case: https://apnews.com/tag/LaquanMcDonald
+For the AP's complete coverage of the Amber Guyger murder trial: https://www.apnews.com/BothamJean